 Welcome to Apologetics with Carl Kerby.

-But what are the apologetic tools to reach people for Christ?
-We’ll address that another time.
+Actually, it doesn’t, but we’ll address why that’s true at another time.
 Until then, find more apologetic resources at debunked.org.
 Stay bold!